SeleniumHQ/seleniumhq.github.io/docs_source_files/content/selenium_installation/installing_standalone_server.en.md

  The standalone JAR contains everything, including the remote Selenium server and the client-side bindings.
- This means that if you use the selenium-server-standalone jar in your project, then you don't have to add selenium-java or a browser specific jar.
+ This means that if you use the selenium-server-standalone jar in your project, you do not have to add selenium-java or a browser specific jar.

  ```xml